vivisect/vivisect/README.md

 ### PyQt5

-PyQt5 is unsupported on Python 2.x.
+Installing PyQt5 via pip is not supported in Python 2.x.
 So similar steps must be followed to install PyQt5 to get the UI working that way as well.

-Install qt5:
+Install qt5 and the webkit dependency:
 ```
 sudo apt-get install qt5-default libqt5webkit5-dev
 ```